kuroda/mini_auth/README.md

 Requirements
 ------------

-* Ruby on Rails 3.1
+* Ruby on Rails 3.1 or higher

 Remarks
 -------